You searched for: “ability

 (consider the postage stamp: its usefulness consists in the ability to stick to one thing until it gets there)

-A good salesman has the ability (capability, capacity) to sell anything.
+A skill or a capacity to accomplish something: A really good salesman has the ability to sell just about anything.

 Ability is a special skill, like speaking several languages, or keeping your mouth shut in one language.